HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 - COCO and YOLO format is not supported (this project exports using brush labels, so try numpy or PNG export instead)

 1. After finishing the above, import an image into your project.<br/>
-2. Click into the labelling interface. <br>
+2. Click into the labeling interface. <br>
 3. Check *"Auto-Annotation"* in the upper right hand corner<br>
 4. (Optional, but recommended) Check *"Auto accept annotation suggestions"*<br>
 5. Click the smart tool icon and make sure it is set to the keypoint option<br>